PWS Coverage Map

 Scope: Mechanisms by which beneficiaries recognize the American people's role, consistent with host-country safety constraints.

 Built from in-country execution experience across Pakistan, Afghanistan, Thailand, Nigeria, and China.
+Diana contributes the BHA beneficiary-data lens and her direct field experience across Africa and the Middle East.

 Lead